PGY1 (Pharmacy Practice)

-- By building on the Doctor of Pharmacy education, our program specializes in the development of competent clinical pharmacists eligible for board certification and postgraduate year two (PGY2) residency training.
+- Our program develops competent clinical pharmacists eligible for board certification and postgraduate year two (PGY2) residency training.

 Highlights of Experience

-PGY1 residents at University of Utah Health have flexibility in selecting many rotation options.
-For Track B, ambulatory care electives are highly encouraged.
-The experience of each resident may be modified as career plans develop throughout the year.
+PGY1 residents at University of Utah Health have flexibility in selecting from many rotation options in a wide variety of practice areas.
+The experience of each resident may be modified as career plans progress throughout the year.
 Residents develop skills as a clinician, project manager, writer, instructor, preceptor, and presenter.
 The residency preceptors and medical teams view the resident as both a learner and a colleague.

 Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience) with a minimum GPA of 3.1 on a 4.0 scale.
 Candidates applying from pharmacy programs without GPAs shall provide an indication of academic performance through official documentation from their college.
-Applicants must be eligible for Utah licensure, obtain a temporary license prior to the first day of residency, and obtain full licensure as a pharmacist in Utah within the first 60 days of the start of the program year.
+Applicants must be eligible for Utah licensure, obtain either a full or a temporary license prior to the first day of residency, and obtain full licensure as a pharmacist in Utah by September 30th of the program year.